jatovm/jato/README.md

 Jato also supports variety of command line options for debugging and tracing purposes.
 See the file ``Documentation/options.txt`` for details.

-## Copyright and License
+## License

-Copyright (C) 2005-2012  Pekka Enberg and contributors
+Copyright © 2005-2013 Pekka Enberg and contributors

-Jato is available under the GNU General Public License (GPL) version 2 with the following clarification and special exception:
+Jato is distributed under the GNU General Public License (GPL) version 2 with the following clarification and special exception:

     Linking this library statically or dynamically with other modules is making a combined work based on this library.
 Thus, the terms and conditions of the